Richard Speight Jr.: Directing and writing

-Speight's TV directing career continues to evolve with Netflix's Lucifer, CW's Kung Fu, and Walker (TV series).
+Speight continued as a TV director with Netflix's Lucifer, CW's Kung Fu, and Walker.

 Podcast

 Speight has participated in several celebrity podcasts including Thrilling Adventure Hour (Episodes 148, 159, 165, 171, 195, 196) and Michael Rosenbaum's Inside of You (2018).

-Since the beginning of 2020 Coronavirus Pandemic, Benedict and Speight have teamed up again to brighten their communities with their own podcast series ...And My Guest Is Richard Speight, each offering original perspectives of COVID-19 life in lockdown.
-It has since evolved into Kings of Con: The Podcast, a much anticipated revival of the Speight-Benedict brand.
+After the beginning of the 2020 Coronavirus pandemic, Benedict and Speight teamed again to brighten their communities with their own podcast series ...And My Guest Is Richard Speight, each offering original perspectives of COVID-19 life in lockdown.
+It evolved into Kings of Con: The Podcast, a much anticipated revival of the Speight-Benedict brand.

 Continuing the legacy of Supernatural, the two host a weekly podcast Supernatural: Then and Now (2022), revisiting every episode along with the show's cast & crew as guests.

-Music & music videos
+Music and music videos

 As a talented musician and performer, Speight has been a part of the music industry both on and off screen.
 A guitar and bass player with over two decades of experience, Speight's music career has been a colorful collaboration with many gifted artists.